 SOLD ‘Summer Visitors’.
 4/10 17.75 x 8 ins. £60. a superb piece of art !

 Bus Stop, Tunisia.
 4/10 signed.
 SOLD Image 6.5 x 5 ins.
 In Mount. £35.
 Walking to Mesopotamia Two available – 6/16 and 16/16 unsigned.
 16.5 x 6 ins. £45 each/unsigned one £35.
 Seagull 29/30 signed.
 16 x 8 ins. £45.

 Large works: Summering 8/18 signed.
 SOLD 15 x 8.25 ins. £50, Over the Moon, signed, two available.
 2/18, 3/18.
 24 x 13 ins. £50,

 Printed on a rag paper.
 FRAMED.
 Sheep signed.
 Image 6.5 x 8.5. £45.
 Rosie’s’ Sheep signed.
 17.5 x 11.5 ins. £35.

 Lino-cuts not signed.
-The first one is numbered 1/16 !
+The first one is numbered 1/16 and IS SOLD.
+Second one African Lady SOLD.
+Third pig one SOLD.
 Sizes range from 8.5 ins x 6 ins to the final lino-cut which is a massive 26 x 20 ins.
+Hens in boat also SOLD.
 Prices range from £25 to £50.
 If interested please contact for more information re each print.
 Graham Bennison email@example.com

 Two large lino-cuts.